Interior Design Associate in Science

 This studio course focuses on the communication of building details through preparation of computer-generated construction drawing sets using Revit (BIM) software.
 Emphasis will be placed on the graphic representation of construction materials, methods, and design of commercial structures.
 Students will further develop a digital 3D building model into a comprehensive set of 2D construction documents and specifications using Revit tools and parameters.
 Lab fee required.

 This course will introduce students to Enscape software, a rendering plug-in for Revit.
 The course will address material editing, atmosphere settings, orthographical views, assets, and management of views to create realistic and time-efficient renderings from a developed Revit model.
-COMPUTER REQUIREMENTS: *Software not currently in CAD Labs, personal Laptop required for class Operating System: - Windows10 or higher Graphics Card: - NVIDIA or AMD dedicated GPU with 4GB VRAM that supports Vulkan 1.1 - NVIDIA GeForce GTX 900 series / Quadro M series and newer - AMD Radeon RX 400 series / equivalent Radeon Pro series and newer VRAM: - 4GB VRAM
+Personal Computer Requirements (Macs cannot run the software): Operating System: - Windows 10 or higher; Graphics Card: -NVIDIA or AMD dedicated GPU with 4GB VRAM that supports Vulkan 1.1; -NVIDIA GeForce GTX 900 series / Quadro M series and newer; -AMD Radeon RX 400 series / equivalent Radeon Pro series and newer; VRAM: -4GB VRAM.
+Lab Fee Required.

 This course is designed to teach the concepts, terminology and principles of desktop publishing using industry computer software to communicate visual concepts used for the printing of publications such as brochures, advertisements, books and magazines.
 The student will develop the skills necessary to create publications designed for print publishing and production.
 Lab fee required.